Marcella Detroit: 2009–2018: Popstar to Operastar, The Vehicle, and Gray Matterz

 In 2009, the Marcy Levy Band split.
-The same year, Detroit featured on Alex Dixon's – grandson of Willie Dixon – album Rising from the Bushes on two tracks: "Fantasy" and "Paint You a Picture".
+In the same year, Detroit featured on two tracks, "Fantasy" and "Paint You a Picture", of the album Rising from the Bushes, by Alex Dixon (grandson of Willie Dixon).
 As of mid-2009, Detroit had been working on two separate solo studio albums; Skin I'm In, produced by Larry Klein, and The Vehicle, a more personal project, and is to coincide with the release of her autobiography of the same name.
 In January 2010 Detroit participated in Series 1 of the British ITV1 celebrity reality television show Popstar to Operastar.
 She finished as a joint semi-finalist alongside Kym Marsh in week 5 of the competition.
 When the voting statistics were released it was revealed that she had more votes than Marsh; therefore she came third overall.
 She was also only three percent behind Darius Campbell Danesh, who went on to become the winner of the season.
 In 2010, she released a single titled "All is Forgiven", based on the Irish Prayer, which has since been removed from the iTunes Store.
 In November 2011, Detroit released her first Christmas EP Happy Holiday, consisting of classic covers and an original song of the same name.